Apply to Graduate School at UNH

 - Admission Status: All official letters will be sent by email from the Graduate School office.
 Statements about admission from other sources are not official.

-- Accept, Decline or Defer Offer: If you are admitted, you can respond to that offer of admission online using your Blackboard/MyUNH account.
-You can accept, decline, or defer your offer of admission.
+- Accept or Pay Deposit, Decline, or Defer Offer: If you are admitted, and do not have to pay an enrollment deposit, you can respond to that offer of admission online using your myUNH account.
+If you program requires a deposit please see our enrollment deposit FAQ for instructions on how to accept and pay your deposit, decline, or defer your admissions.

 - Graduate Aid: Offers of assistantships will come directly from the department.

-Applicants are responsible for submitting the online application, and any supporting materials, directly to the UNH Graduate School office in Thompson Hall; do not send or address any materials to the department of study.
+Applicants are responsible for submitting the online application and any supporting materials directly to the UNH Graduate School (if mailing send to UNH Graduate School - Thompson Hall - 105 Main Street - Durham NH 03824).
+Do not send or address any materials to the department of study.
 Applicants are also responsible for monitoring the status of their application to make sure it is complete.
 All application materials become the property of the University of New Hampshire and will not be returned, duplicated, or forwarded to a third party at any time.

 Social Security Numbers